lakshasri/lakshasri/README.md

 # Hi !
 I'm Laksha 😸
 #### I'm doing undergrad in computer science at PES University, Bangalore.
 I’m basically living in a world where my brain has more tabs open than my browser.<br>
-Currently, I’m diving into computer vision, along with the basics of ML and DL, while juggling a few ongoing projects in the field.
+Currently, I’m diving into agentic systems, along with the robotics (multiagent systems) while juggling a few ongoing projects in the field.
 Productivity or procrastination?
 You decide <br><br>
 ![mewhenicode](github.jpg)

 #### 📩 Ping Me Anytime @